 This is a Thanksgiving classic recipe that many people love.
-Our family prefers plain baked sweet potatoes with lots of butter and Himalayan salt, but since some extended family prefer the marshmallow dredged version, I decided concoct a healthy version.
+Our family prefers plain baked sweet potatoes with lots of butter and Himalayan salt, but since some extended family prefer the marshmallow dredged type, I decided concoct a healthy version.

 You can also leave off the marshmallows completely, or reduce the amount of gelatin in this marshmallow recipe to 3 tablespoons to make a marshmallow fluff topping.